 More Than Just Coins

 Knowing the history of how our coins are made is a part of the fun for coin collectors.
 Coin collecting isn’t just about the coins themselves; it’s something more than that.
-This article right here goes in depth into what coin making and coin collecting is really all about.
 Here-in lies a hobby that embodies history and American culture.
 There is more meaning to it than simply acquiring the coins themselves.
 The feeling and the purpose behind coin collecting embodies a deep-seated enjoyment for the coins themselves, the history of the United States, and the culture of our people.